ihmccreery/sjfnw/docs/tests/fund.md

   self.use_test_acct() # or one of the others listed below
 ```

-_default_ means that `member.current` is set to that membership, so it will be used when the user logs into Project Central.

 #### Testy - `use_test_acct()`

 - `testacct@gmail.com` User and Member (`self.member_id`)